The author is a bike enthusiast and internet writer who has a lot of knowledge to share with readers.

 Saving on Fuel and Increasing Bike Mileage

-- For 4 stroke engines, switch on the bikes with the chokes and self start.
+- For four-stroke engines, switch on the bikes with the chokes and self-start.
 Then, leave it without acceleration for 10-15 secs so that the oil has time to flow through the engine and has enough circulation to run it.

 - Don't over accelerate as soon as you start your bike.

-- Switch off your bikes during a long wait or a traffic signal.
+- Switch off your bikes during a long wait or at a traffic signal.

 - Remove the parts that are not useful, such as the saree guard, the bike box, and any other extra fittings.

 - Change and check the oil regularly as recommended by your service technician.

 - Check your tire's air pressure monthly.
 Low pressure can be a strain on the mileage while a super high pressure would increase the mileage but also yield instability.
 An optimum pressure will yield the best results.

 - Don't make sudden drops from a higher gear to a lower one.
 This may lead to a much higher RPM and decrease fuel efficiency.

 - Shift your gears to the correct RPM.
 Also, avoid overriding any particular gear.